GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - This pixel is classified as water.
 :::

 A pixel can be classified by multiple of these classifications at once.
 This is encoded into the WOFL by adding the decimal values of multiple classifications together.
-For example, a pixel with the decimal value 160 is both Water and Cloud shadow because 128 + 32 = 160.
+For example, a pixel with the decimal value 160 is both Water and Cloud shadow (because 128 + 32 = 160).

 More than two classifications can be combined.
 For example, pixel with the decimal value 56 is classified as High slope and Cloud shadow and Terrain shadow (because 16 + 32 + 8 = 56).